Gough Whitlam: Member of Parliament, 1952–1960

 The ALP had been out of office since the Chifley Government's defeat in 1949 and, since 1951, had been under the leadership of Bert Evatt, whom Whitlam greatly admired.
 In 1954, the ALP seemed likely to return to power.
-The Prime Minister, Robert Menzies, adroitly used the defection of a Soviet official to his advantage, and his coalition of the Liberal and Country parties was returned in the 1954 election with a seven-seat majority.
+The prime minister, Robert Menzies, adroitly used the defection of a Soviet official to his advantage, and his coalition of the Liberal and Country parties was returned in the 1954 election with a seven-seat majority.
 After the election, Evatt attempted to purge the party of industrial groupers, who had long dissented from party policy, and who were predominantly Catholic and anti-communist.
 The ensuing division in the ALP, which came to be known as "The Split", sparked the birth of the Democratic Labor Party (DLP).
 The conflict helped to keep Labor out of power for a generation, since DLP supporters chose the Liberal Party in preferential voting.
 Whitlam supported Evatt throughout this period.

 In 1955, a redistribution divided Whitlam's electorate of Werriwa in two, with his Cronulla home located in the new electorate of Hughes.
 Although Whitlam would have received ALP support in either division, he chose to continue standing for Werriwa and moved from Cronulla to Cabramatta.
-This meant even longer journeys for his older children to attend school, since neither electorate had a high school at the time; they attended school in Sydney.
+This meant even longer journeys for his older children to attend school, as they attended school in Sydney.

 Whitlam was appointed to the Parliamentary Joint Committee on Constitutional Review in 1956.
 Biographer Jenny Hocking calls his service on the committee, which included members from all parties in both chambers of Parliament, one of the "great influences in his political development".
 According to Hocking, service on the committee caused Whitlam to focus not on internal conflicts consuming the ALP, but on Labor goals which were possible and worthwhile in the constitutional framework.
 Many Labor goals, such as nationalisation, ran contrary to the Constitution.
-Whitlam came to believe the Constitution – and especially Section 96 (which allowed the federal government to make grants to the states) – could be used to advance a worthwhile Labor programme.
+Whitlam came to believe the Constitution – and especially Section 96 (which allowed the federal government to make grants to the states) – could be used to advance a worthwhile Labor program.